 Shelf Location: Young Adult

-This review is solely my opinion.
-I was provided a copy of this book from the publisher in exchange for my honest review.
-The comments in this review do not reflect the views of the author or the publisher.
-The copy used in this review is a finished copy.
+I received a free copy of this book from the publisher in exchange for my honest review.
+The copy used in this review was a final copy and not an advanced reader copy.
+The opinions in this review are solely my own and do not reflect the views of the publisher or author.

 In 1970, 13-year-old Jody Moran wants pierced ears, a kiss from a boy, and more attention from her mother.
 It’s not fair.
 Seems like her mother is more worked up about the Apollo 13 astronauts, who may not make it back to earth safely.
 As it happens, the astronauts are spared a crash landing, but Jody is not, for three days after splashdown, her mother dies in a car accident.
 Now, Jody will never know if her mother really loved her.
 Jody’s father has taught them to believe in the “Power of Intention.”
 Announce what you want to the world to make it happen.
 But could the power of Jody’s jealousy and anger have caused Mom’s accident?
 To relieve her guilt and sadness, she devotes herself to mothering her three younger siblings and helping Dad, which quickly proves too much for her, just as persuading quirky Grandma Cupcakes to live with them proves too much for Grandma.
 That’s when Jody decides to find someone to marry her father, a new mom who will love her best.
 Jody reads high and low to learn about love, marriage and death.
 For her adolescent firsts—kiss, bra, and boyfriend—she has the help of her popular older sister, her supportive father, and comical Grandma.
 But each first, which makes her miss her mother, teaches her that death doesn’t happen just once.